ebuhle/chunklet/chunk_test.md

 First, right after the `setup` chunk, we call `knitr::read_chunk()` to ingest the code chunks from one or more scripts.
 (This part is crucial: we can read chunks from as many “child” scripts as we want, so long as the chunk names don’t conflict!)
-Ordinarily we would use `echo = FALSE` to read in the script’s chunks silently.
+Typically we would use `echo = FALSE` to read in the script’s chunks silently.
 Note that the code is not executed at this point; it is just made available to be invoked in subsequent chunks.
 (BTW, the [insane RMarkdown